If you’re a community impact leader, can your organization carry on to the next generation without you?

 Whether raising money for medical research, building an association for the next generation of professionals, or promoting a major cultural festival, executive directors and board leaders are closely tied to the success of their cause.

 Whether a leadership transition is planned or unplanned, it’s important to prepare an organization’s next chapter of success as part of your current responsibilities.
 No executive leader or board chair wants to see their cause stall and sputter during a leadership transition.
 Taking the time for succession planning is one of the best ways to avoid that.

-For leaders of all kinds, here are five reasons succession planning is of utmost importance:
+For leaders of all kinds, keep reading for the five reasons succession planning is of utmost importance.

 Some leadership positions are best filled by people new to organizations, but others aren’t.
 Continuously looking for ways to advance the careers of your current team is a strong statement that shows current staff and volunteers how valuable you find their contributions.

 By planning for succession, incorporating a leadership development strategy into the organization’s overall success plan gives consideration to mentorship, training and enhanced job responsibilities as part of the resourcing discussion.
 A nonprofit that fuels the careers of those currently serving your purpose is a different working kind of atmosphere than a workplace that fills jobs.